 Maine has lots to offer staff on their off time.
 From quiet coastal towns to outlet shopping in Freeport to hiking at Acadia National Park, there is always something new to discover on your time off.
-Staff have access to our waterfront, pottery, stained glass, arts & crafts buildings, sports equipment, 350 acres of fields and forest, sauna, staff cabin, and other facilities during their off time.
+Staff have access to our waterfront, pottery, stained glass, sports equipment, 350 acres of fields and forest, sauna, staff cabin, and other facilities during their off time.
 We have a local resource guide available in the camp office with lots of options.

 How old do I have to be to apply?

 We're looking for staff who are 18 years of age and older and will have completed a year out of high school by the start of summer.